 Ms. Stanley advised the Council concerning when straw voting is appropriate and also the need to specify the regulations the decisions are being made under.
 Discussion followed regarding the policies and procedures to be followed in bringing cases before the Council, APSC staff communications regarding how cases are being handled, the need for consistency, and the possible need to add an additional Council meeting, either in person or via Zoom, so cases can be handled in a more timely manner.

 It was moved and seconded to adjourn to Deliberative Session under AS 44.62.310(d) to address Case Nos.
 2017-05, 2018-40, 2024-01, 2024-17, 2024-18, 2024-21, 2021-37, and 2023-33.
+The parties, their attorneys, all members of the APSC staff, and all members of the public will be excluded from the Deliberative Session.
 The motion passed with unanimous consent.